Line Shopping: A How-To Guide

 So, what would line shopping do for your bankroll, over an extended period of time?

 Betting $110 at -110 on Sportsbook A’s Line

 If you placed 50 bets of $110 at -110 odds, you would win a $100 profit 25 times, for a total gain of $2,500.
 The other 25 times, you would lose $110, for a total loss of $2,750.
 Put those two figures together ($2,500 in winnings, minus $2,750 in losses) and you’d come away with a net loss of $250.
 That’s an average of $5 a bet, and 4.5% of your total stake.

-Just in this example, the differences in wagering $110 on -105 over -110 would be $2.58 a bet, or 2.3% of your total take over a game bet.
-You’d lose $119 fewer over 50 games worth of wagers.
+Looking at this example, the differences in wagering $110 on -105 over -110 would be $2.58 a bet, or 2.3% of your total take over a game bet.
+You’d lose $119 less over 50 games worth of wagers.
 In the long run, this makes a massive difference to your bankroll.
 You don’t want to be giving your sportsbook any more money than you have to.
 The “sharps” sure don’t.

 Line Shopping for a Better Spread